rdoteam/cfdocus/docs/Multi-tenant/howto-multitenant.md

 ## Enable a tenant

-If you have disabled one of your tenants and want to re-enable it, type the command `sudo orbit tenant enable <tenant name>`.
+If you have disabled one of your tenants and want to re-enable it, type the command `sudo orbit tenant enable `.
 This will enable the tenant.

 - For example: `sudo orbit tenant enable test` will enable the previously created tenant with the name `test`.